-Any cannabis consumer can tell you that if there’s one feeling no one enjoys and that’s the moment when you realize, “I’m too high.”
-Perhaps the edible or Cannabis Oil kicked in three hours late.
-You might have just tried Cannabis Oil or FECO for the first time and were caught off-guard by their potency.
+Any canna consumer can tell you that if there’s one feeling no one enjoys and that’s the moment when you realize, “I’m too high.”
+Perhaps the edible or Canna Oil kicked in three hours late.
+You might have just tried Canna Oil for the first time and were caught off-guard by their potency.
 Or maybe you are just a low tolerance consumer?

-There are a thousand ways it can happen, but once it does, the resulting experience can be uncomfortable and enough to turn off even the most seasoned cannabis user.
+There are a thousand ways it can happen, but once it does, the resulting experience can be uncomfortable and enough to turn off even the most seasoned canna user.

 Most symptoms of “greening out” (using too much cannabis) will go away within minutes to a few hours, with no lasting effects beyond a little grogginess.
 Just give it some time and these feelings will eventually past.

 Below are tips for reducing the cannabis high effect to help you overcome any unwanted psychoactive effects.

 Know your limits before consuming.
 Self-titrate with your medications.
 This basically means taking small amounts and waiting to evaluate the effect that dose has on you.
 If you are new to canna consumption or are trying a new method of administration, take it slowly, especially when consuming edibles.
 Edibles can take up to two hours to have an effect, so trying a second edible before the first one takes effect can stimulate an anxious, panicked state.
 If you are administering by inhalation methods the effects will be felt quite quickly so wait until you are comfortable that the effect has subsided before taking more of your medication.